tgbnhy/fast-kmeans/README.md

 # Can K-Means be Faster?
-Evaluation, Analysis, and Optimization
+Evaluation and Optimization

 ## Introduction